dubbersthehoser/mayble/README.md

 Build targets are MacOS and ChromeOS.

-The MacOS build is created using [OSX-KVM](https://github.com/kholia/OSX-KVM) for a proper build environment (I hit road blocks using cgo for Linux to Mac cross-compilation).

 For ChromeOS a `.deb` build is used with ChromeOS's Linux development environment.

 Windows is not a priority for my sister.